-2. Key insights
+122 2.
+Key insights

-- The eight 'key insights' compiled by Schmidt et al., 2011 are shown in Fig. 1, together with the 132 most important activities of soil animals affecting them.
-As many animal-mediated processes are 133 tightly interconnected, they also matter for most of these insights.
-For instance, aggregate 134 formation in faeces simultaneously affects molecular structure, humic substances, physical 135 heterogeneity and soil microorganisms.
-In the following text we briefly summarize the role of 136 animal activities for each of the 'key insights'.
-As a more detailed example of animal impacts on 137 SOM turnover, we consider their role on soil aggregate formation in a separate section.
-Table 1 138 139 contains quantitative examples of animal activity taken from different biomes and land use types, 140 showing that earthworms alone strongly affect each of the 'key insights'.
-However, much smaller - 141 soil animals can also have substantial effects on them (Table 1).
+- 123 The eight 'key insights' compiled by Schmidt et al., 2011 are shown in Fig. 1, together with the - 124 most important activities of soil animals affecting them.
+As many animal-mediated processes are - 125 tightly interconnected, they also matter for several of these insights.
+For instance, aggregate - 126 formation in faeces simultaneously affects molecular structure, humic substances, physical - 127 heterogeneity and soil microorganisms.
+In the following text we briefly summarize the role of - 128 animal activities for each of the 'key insights'.
+As a more detailed example of animal impacts on - SOM turnover, we consider their role on soil aggregate formation in a separate section.
+Table 1 contains quantitative examples of animal activity taken from different biomes and land use types, - showing that earthworms alone strongly affect each of the 'key insights'.
+However, much smaller - soil animals can also have substantial effects on them (Table 1).